Gys/plantproxy-docs/content/quickstart.md

 The first time you will be asked to login.

 {{< callout type="warning" >}}
 Do not enter any plant details yet.
-Because the location is also stored, the details should be only added at the location of the plant.
+The location is also stored, therefore details should be added at the location of the plant.
 {{< /callout >}}
 ### Add your first plant